 For further exploration: The most sophisticated and transformative method I know of for tapping into this "middle way", well worth exploring, but beyond the scope of this course, is Focusing, a process created by Gene Gendlin and refined by Ann Weiser Cornell.
 See "Inner Listening" - An Introduction to Focusing in the supplementary materials.

 The readings for this week include Thinking with the Heart, by Chris Germer, which describes the origination of the Soften-Soothe-Allow process.
 The Soften, Soothe, Allow process is a one-page description of the process that will be used for the informal practice this week.
 Buddhism's Pain Relief describes this "middle way" of dealing with pain, relating recent advances in neuroscience with ancient Buddhist teachings.
 If you or a loved one is dealing with back pain, The Strange Case of Chronic Back Pain is a must-read.
-If so, see also Ron Siegel's book, Back Sense, in the supplementary materials.
+If so, see also Ron Siegel's book, Back Sense and Lower Back Ache?
+Be Active and Wait It Out, in the supplementary materials.

 For the formal practice, we focus a little more on the sitting meditation, alternating it with your choice of one of the other practices.
 On the first day, though, if you have something that happened that is mildly difficult, try the Soften, Soothe, Allow Meditation (see it on the menu to the left).
 The situation doesn't have to be a major issue, in fact, it's best if it's mild or moderate.
 For instance, it could be impatience while waiting in line or being mildly annoyed by some minor event.